Advanced Writing Certificate

 |SEMINAR IN GRANT WRITING|

-Students will assemble a portfolio representing their achievement in the five courses (15 hours) applied toward the Advanced Writing Certificate.
-The portfolio will contain at least one writing sample from each course and will be reviewed by the student’s advisor and one other graduate faculty member involved in offering courses approved for the Advanced Writing Certificate.
+Students will assemble a portfolio representing their achievement in the five courses (15 hours) applied toward the advanced writing certificate.
+The portfolio will contain at least one writing sample from each course and will be reviewed by the student’s advisor and one other graduate faculty member involved in offering courses approved for the advanced writing certificate.
 As part of the portfolio requirement, each student will make an oral presentation to the reviewing professors.
-The website for the Advanced Writing Graduate Certificate contains a detailed description of the portfolio requirement and the deadlines for submission.
+During that discussion, special attention will be given to each student's professional goals for their writing.
+Please see the website for the advanced writing graduate certificate for a more detailed description of the portfolio requirement and the deadlines for submission.